nmeum/hii/README.md

 * The format used for data written to `out` files differs. hii writes currently writes raw server responses to the file while ii transform the received responses a bit.
+* Shortcut commands such as `/j` are currently not implemented.

 ## Features